Second Life: The Emerald client and in-world logging scripts

 The Emerald client was developed by a group of users based on Snowglobe, an opensource fork of the Second Life client.
 Several groups alleged that the Emerald viewer contained Trojan code which tracked user details and demographics in a way that the developers could later recover.
 One of these groups was banned from Second Life by Linden Lab after publishing their discovery.
 Shortly afterward, a member of the Emerald team was accused of a DDOS attack against another website.
 In response, Linden Lab revoked Emerald's third-party viewer approval and permanently banned several of Emerald's developers.
 Due to what happened with Emerald, Linden Lab instituted a new third-party viewer policy.

 The support staff and one of the developers of the Emerald project, who was not banned, left to work on a new viewer project, Phoenix (using some of the Emerald codebase, but without Off-the-Record Messaging nor any potentially malicious code).
 The Phoenix team are now the developers behind Firestorm Viewer, a fork of Second Lifes "viewer 2.0" open source client.

+Vlogger

+Vlogger is a 2011 Spanish political thriller film that makes heavy use of Second Life through machinima production.
+The film follows a Pakistani computer specialist who discovers that her brother has been recruited into an Islamic extremist group in the video game.
+With six days until he plans to commit a suicide bombing, the protagonist enters the digital world of Second Life to stop him.
+The film debuted at the 2011 Sitges Film Festival.